LWZXS/FinderTools/README.md

 # FinderTools
 A minimal macOS Finder right-click extension that adds essential tools without any configuration.

+⚡ The minimalist macOS Finder extension that requires:
+- No configuration
+- No permissions
+- No clutter

+## Why Choose This?
+- 🎯 **Essentials-only** - Just 3 core features you actually need
+- 🛡️ **Zero-Permission** - Never asks for access to your system
+- 📦 **Single App File** - No background processes or helpers

 ## Features
 - 📄 New blank files: `.txt`, `.docx`, `.xlsx`, `.pptx`